AdaHep/rest-api/README.md

 #### GET

-Simple get request.
+Simple GET request.
 Will return all objects in cars.json file.

 #### POST